Top 10 Careers in Cannabis to Pay Attention to In 2021

 As you can see, there are careers in cannabis for people with all different types of interests, experience and expertise.
 Whether your strength is in science, farming, business or customer service, there’s a place for you to get in on the action.

 Have you decided you’re going to pursue a job in the marijuana industry?
-Head over to our cannabis and hemp industry job openings page.
+Head over to our cannabis job openings page.
 Don’t forget to check out the rest of our blogs for more awesome articles about the cannabis industry and cannabis industry jobs!